detailed discussions on separate pages are:

 A note on holiday care: DO NOT go away for a month and leave your tillandsias soaking in the bath!
 Leave them in a cool, relatively shaded place with no watering.
 They will survive for months without watering this way.

 Never water tillandsias when the temperature is under 10oC or when temperatures are falling.
 If you do, you run the risk of the plants staying wet too long and rotting.
 They do not like being wet and cold for extended periods (weeks at a time) without drying out regularly.
-In cooler autumn and early spring months watering should be cut right back unless you are supplying night heating, or live where the night temperatures do not go below 15oC.
+In cooler autumn and early spring months watering should be cut right back unless you are supplying night heating, or live where the night temperatures do not go below 12oC.

 In nature tillandsias have a very slow growth rate and survive on very little moisture and nutrient intake.
 With good light and warm temperatures during the growing season they can be encouraged to speed up their growth significantly with heavy watering and weak fertilising (no more than 50% of the recommended rate for houseplants).
 But be very careful if you live in an area with cool winter nights - you must cut back the watering and fertilising from late summer/early autumn so that the plant's slow down before the winter.

 Raising tillandsias from seed is a lot of fun, but you do need patience!
-For an introduction to seed-raising click here.